PrunedNeuron/icon-pack-tools/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch<br>
+  `git checkout -b feature/AmazingFeature`
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes<br>
+  `git commit -m 'Add some AmazingFeature'`
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch<br>
+  `git push origin feature/AmazingFeature`
-5. Open a Pull Request
+5. <a href="https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request">Open a Pull Request</a>

 <!-- LICENSE -->